Hemidactylus fragilis

 Hemidactylus fragilis is a species of gecko, a lizard in the family Gekkonidae.
-The species is indigenous to the Horn of Africa.
+The species is endemic to the Horn of Africa.

 Geographic range

 H. fragilis is found in Ethiopia and Somalia.

 Taxonomy

 H. fragilis is sometimes considered conspecific with the common house gecko, H. frenatus.
 In fact, it had been synonymized with the species by Loveridge in 1947, but was resurrected by Mazuch et al. in 2016.

 Description

 Small for its genus, H. fragilis may attain a snout-to-vent length (SVL) of 3.72 cm.